rvr66/develop/README.md

 <img src="https://i.stack.imgur.com/GSWfw.png" alt="optional features that are required for this to work"/>

-Once Python installation is done, open CMD and run the following command:
+Once Python installation is done, open CMD and run the following commands:

 pip install requests

 pip install pgeocode

 If pip does not work, use pip3